alnlabs/fullstack-auth-template/TEMPLATE_SETUP.md

-# 🚀 MyMentor Authentication Template - Setup Guide
+# 🚀 Fullstack Authentication Template - Setup Guide

-This is a comprehensive authentication and file management system built with Next.js 14, Prisma, PostgreSQL, and Firebase.
+This is a comprehensive fullstack authentication and file management system built with Next.js 14, Prisma, PostgreSQL, and Firebase.
 Use this as a starting template for your projects.

 ## ✨ Features Included